IRT-Saint-Exupery/CoFMPy/docs/user_guide/advanced/stream_handler_module.md

 #### Notes

-* Values can be passed dinamically in the workflow.
+* Values can be passed dynamically in the workflow.

 ### 3.3.
 KafkaDataStreamHandler (`type: "kafka"`)